 skip to Main Content

-学会(xué huì)-pick up
+学会(xué huì)-pick up a skill

-• 学会做饭(xué huì zuòfàn)-pick up cookery (skills)
+• 学会做饭(xué huì zuòfàn) Pick up cooking

-• 学会英语(xué huì yīngyǔ)-pick up English
+• 学会英语(xué huì yīngyǔ) Pick up English

-接(jiē)-pick up
+接(jiē)-pick up the phone

-• Don’t hang up. 别挂电话(bié guà diànhuà)。
+• 别挂电话 (bié guà diànhuà) Don’t hang up.

 接(jiē)-pick someone up